Lisa E. Bloom: Books and essay contributions

 Bloom is the author of many books, including Gender on Ice: American Ideologies of Polar Expeditions (1993), which is the first critical book on the Arctic and Antarctic written from a feminist perspective.
 This book in polar studies and polar exploration literature was described by the Women's Review of Books as, "...part of a long overdue effort to rewrite the old sexist and racist histories of exploration".
 Publishers Weekly described it as “making a good case for her intriguing central thesis“.

-Bloom is the author of many books, including Gender on Ice: American Ideologies of Polar Expeditions (1993), which is the first critical book on the Arctic and Antarctic written from a feminist perspective.
-This book in polar studies and polar exploration literature was described by the Women's Review of Books as, "...part of a long overdue effort to rewrite the old sexist and racist histories of exploration".
-Publishers Weekly described it as “making a good case for her intriguing central thesis“.

 Her edited anthology titled With Other Eyes: Looking at Race and Gender in Visual Culture (1999), demonstrates how feminist, postcolonial and antiracist concerns can be successfully incorporated into the history of art, and includes essays by Irit Rogoff, Jennifer Gonzalez, Caren Kaplan, Inderpal Grewal, Griselda Pollock, Zoe Leonard, Francette Pacteau, amongst others.
 Her work on this topic continues in her articles on artists such as Isaac Julien, Eleanor Antin, Connie Samaras, Natalie Talec, and Katja Aglert and in essays on Chinese and Japanese feminist contemporary art in anthologies such as Feminism and Visual Culture, edited by Amelia Jones and in the Visual Culture Reader, edited by Nicholas Mirzoeff.

 She is the also the author of Jewish Identities in U.S. Feminist Art: Ghosts of Ethnicity (2006), which explores the place of Jewishness in feminist art in the United States.
 It was described in the journal Art History as addressing a topic that is under-theorized and difficult to talk about.
 Her ongoing work in this area includes the essays "Ghosts of Ethnicity: Jewish Identities in American Feminist Art" (2007), and "Barbies’s Jewish Roots: Jewish Women’s Bodies and Feminist Art" (2008).

 Bloom’s ongoing work on gender, climate change and the polar regions includes a special issue on polar art of the journal The Scholar and Feminist Online co-edited with Laura Kay and Elena Glasberg (2008), a 2012 article on climate change, art, and the polar regions co-written with Elena Glasberg titled "Disappearing Ice and Missing Data: Visual Culture of the Polar Regions and Global Warming", and a 2015 article on oil and the polar regions titled "Witnessing Climate Change: Oil, Geopolitics and Landscapes of Invisibility".